Useful information for persons liable for maintenance

 - the amount of child support debt (unpaid child support payments)

-- other matters that may affect the outcome of the decision on child maintenance allowance.
+- other factors that may affect our decision on the child maintenance allowance issue

-If child maintenance allowance is granted, Kela will pay the child maintenance allowance to the resident parent and collect all unpaid child support payments from the parent liable for maintenance, including late payment interest, and all future child support payments due every month.
+If child maintenance allowance is granted, Kela will pay the child maintenance allowance to the resident parent and collect all unpaid child support payments from you, including late payment interest, and all future child support payments due every month.
 These child support payments that are to be collected are called child support debt.
-Filing an appeal against a decision concerning child maintenance allowance or a decision concerning exemption from payment of child support does not suspend the collection of child support.
+The recovery of the child support debt will not be interrupted even if you appeal against the decision on child maintenance allowance or the decision on exemption from payment of child support debt. .